rmuif/docs/docs/authentication.md

 ### Getting a user’s data

-You can use the `user` tool to quickly get information from a user, e.g. their e-mail address or display name.
+You can use the `user` tool to quickly get information from a user, e.g., their e-mail address or display name.
 Again, it’s very simple to use:

 <Tabs
 defaultValue="yarn"